dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/editor/docs/README.txt

 ------------ Member sort order ------------

 Window->Preferences->Java->Appearance->Members Sort Order
-There is no import here, so make your settings match: editor/docs/dart-sort-order.png
+There is no import here, so make your settings match this screen shot: editor/docs/dart-sort-order.png

 First, members should be sorted by category.